 McIntyre Powder and the OCRC Study: How We Got Here and Where we're Going

 The Occupational Cancer Research Centre's investigations into McIntyre Powder.

 The research has been difficult as the miners with the highest levels of Aluminum dust exposure passed away in the early days since the powder was last used.
 Family genetics, and exposure to Aluminum outside work, might also help explain how work exposures did or did not help to cause a disease.
 Because Aluminum can be stored in bones and then released years later, lifetime exposures must be explored.
 Other exposures at work (like other metals or chemicals that are neurotoxic, or acids that may make Aluminum more toxic) are relevant.

 OHCOW was invited by the McIntyre Powder Project and the United Steelworkers to participate in intake clinics for exposed workers.
 Two-day clinics were established in Timmins in May 2016 and Sudbury in October 2016.
 OHCOW conducted examinations and collected information on the working history and medical backgrounds of miners both living and deceased (with the assistance of their next-of-kin).
 Ongoing registration of affected miners since 2016 continues through outreach information sessions and telephone intake.

-Information from the intake clinics is being reviewed by OHCOW staff and physicians with support from other experts to see what current science can tell us and to decide whether individual medical testing or group research projects could tell us more.
-Individual reports will be provided whenever possible and general information will be made public.
+OHCOW staff and physicians reviewed the data with support from other experts to see what current science can reveal, and to decide whether individual medical testing or group research projects could tell more.

 Significant administrative work continues in gathering miners’ medical records, WSIB claim files, employment and exposure history.